Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ## General notes

 Except around sundown, mosquitoes were about average.
+On a wind protected portage, they were sometimes more of an annoyance.
 But at around 20:00, they turned into a pestilence.
-On a wind protected portage, they were sometimes more of an annoyance.
-Because of them, even on the clear nights, we didn't sit out to star gaze.
+Even on the clear nights, they kept us from star gazing.

 On one of the early nights, I saw a light flashing outside the tent.
 After a while trying and failing to identify what gadget was making the light, I